juanantonio284/notes_on_writing/MIPT_sch_com/MIPT_Sch_Com--Week_1.md

-# MIPT - Scholarly Communication - Week I: Science Writing
+# MIPT - Scholarly Communication - Week 1: Science Writing

 [**Note**: This is taken from video transcripts and contains punctuation errors and changed words.
 Some corrections have been made—which is to say that many things have not been corrected.]